ibm-cloud-docs/discovery-data/contentminerapp.md

 ### Enrichment tab
 {: #cm-enrich}

 You can select existing annotators to enrich your collection, such as **Part of speech**, **Sentiment of phrases**, and **Entities**.
 You can even apply a classifier if you want to enrich your collection based on document information or metadata.
-For information about creating and applying a document classifier to a Content Mining or {{site.data.keyword.discoveryshort}} collection, see [Creating and applying a document classifier](#create-doc-classifier).
+For information about creating and applying a document classifier to a Content Mining or {{site.data.keyword.discoveryshort}} collection, see *Creating and applying a document classifier*.

 ### Facet tab
 {: #cm-facet}